Alluxio/alluxio/docs/en/contributor/Developer-Tools.md

 $ mvn test
 ```

-This will use the local filesystem as the under filesystem.
+This will use the local filesystem as the under storage.

 - Run a single unit test: